-Breed Reply has created an insightful piece highlighting Connecterra – Starting from the very beginning of our AI journey all the way through to how we are using IoT Technology to transform the Dairy Sector.
+Breed Reply has created an insightful piece highlighting Connecterra and its virtual assistant for farmers IDA – Starting from the very beginning of our AI journey all the way through to how we are using IoT Technology to transform the Dairy Sector.

 Read the full interview with CEO and Founder of Connecterra, Yasir Khokhar below to unearth the inspiration behind how he founded a groundbreaking company in the continually shifting field of Artificial intelligence.